gkrizek/ghi/README.md

 ### GitHub

 To configure GitHub to send events to your Ghi instance, you create a webhook in your repository.
 [Here is the GitHub documentation on how to do that](https://developer.github.com/webhooks/creating/).
 The Payload URL is whatever URL you have given your Ghi instance. _The path does not matter to Ghi_.
 Ghi does not check the path of the request and will respond to any path.
 The Content Type should be `application/json`.
 It is highly recommended to use a Secret for the webhook, but not required.
 You can then select whichever Event Types you want Ghi to act on, however [check that Ghi supports the event first.](#supported-event-types)

-## Deployment

-### AWS Lambda

-Ghi was written to be ran in AWS Lambda and is the recommended deployment type.
-There are many ways to deploy Ghi to Lambda, I've found the simplest solution to be [SAM](https://aws.amazon.com/serverless/sam/).
-I've included several example SAM template in the [examples/SAM.md](examples/SAM.md) file.
-These can get you started running Ghi in Lambda quickly, but your own deployment method will work as well.
-If using your own process, be sure to create an API Gateway as well.
-During the build process be sure install the dependencies in the [`requirements.txt`](requirements.txt) file and add your `.ghi.yml` file.
-Below is the necessary information for running in Lambda:

-- **runtime** - `python3.6`
-- **handler** - `index.handler`
-- **timeout** - `75 seconds`
-- **memory** - `128 MB`

-### Server

-Ghi comes with a minimal HTTP server that can be used to run Ghi on a server if desired.
-If you need more advanced HTTP functionality like SSL, Error handling, load balancing, etc, you should use something like Nginx as a reverse proxy.
-To deploy, you can simply clone this repository or add Ghi to your existing deployment workflow.
-Ensure that during deployment you also bundle/install the dependencies in the [`requirements.txt`](requirements.txt) file and add your `.ghi.yml` file.

 ## Running